saieswarungarala/IOT-WiFi/3.connect_secure_network/READ ME_CONNECTION_SECURE.md

-#  Connect ESP 32 to an open Wi-Fi network
+#  Connect ESP 32 to an Secure Wi-Fi network
 # Description
 To connect the ESP32 to a specific Wi-Fi network, we should know its SSID and password.
 Additionally, that network must be within the ESP32 Wi-Fi range.
 After scanning the list of Wi-Fi networks we need to connect ESP 32 to one of the specific network.
 We have mainly two types of network connections are available these are open network and encrypted secure